Surprises in Suitest and how to avoid them¶

 To obey this rule, you can use the

-Wait until line in most cases:
+Assert line with timeout in most cases:

 From considerations similar to the above we can further derive the No. 3 rule.

 - Suitest Rule No. 3 - Before sending user input to the app, wait for the view to be ready.

 This one is kind of similar to the No. 1 and we have branched it out to the separate rule just for clarity.
 Consider the following example:

 0. Open app WatchMe at homepage 1.
 Assert element teaser 1 has properties ... timeout 10s 2.
 Press OK 3.
 Press BACK